Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool counts characters, words, lines, and sentences in a text string, and returns a JSON object.
-This distinguishes it from siblings like count_tokens or diff_text.
+The description clearly states the tool counts characters, words, lines, and sentences in a text string, with a specific verb and resource.
+It explicitly distinguishes from the sibling count_tokens tool by warning not to use for token counting.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.